fenago/kafka-training/labs/lab6.4/README.md

 Welcome to the session 6 lab 4.
 The work for this lab is done in `~/kafka-training/lab6.4`.
 In this lab, you are going to implement ***Exactly Once*** messaging semantics.

-Please refer to the [Kafka course notes](https://goo.gl/a4kk5b) for any updates or changes to this lab.

-Find the latest version of this lab [here](https://gist.github.com/RichardHightower/dfec9a329c617f69e2e5835b218b01b9).

 ## Lab Exactly Once Semantics